shevious/edx-documentation/en_us/xblock/source/concepts/fragments.rst

 The JavaScript view is also passed a JavaScript runtime object that contains a set of functions to generate links back to the XBlock's handlers and views on the runtime server.

+For example, see the code in the Thumbs XBlock, in the file ``xblock_development/xblock- sdk/sample_xblocks/thumbs/static/js/source/thumbs.js``.

+.. include:: ../reusable/code_thumbs_javascript.rst

 =====
 CSS